ismailSadouki/ESHAR_DASH/Readme.md

 - Built by **Ismail Sadouki**
 - Supervised by **Professor H. Beldjillali**
-- ENSSEA – Higher National School of Statistics
+- ENSSEA – Higher National School of Statistics and applied economics.

 ---